monero-project/monero-site/_i18n/template/resources/developer-guides/wallet-rpc.md

     -H 'Content-Type: application/json'
 ```

-Note: "atomic units" refer to the smallest fraction of 1 XMR according to the monerod implementation. **1 XMR = 1e12 atomic units.**
+Note: "@piconero" refer to the smallest fraction of 1 XMR according to the monerod implementation. **1 XMR = 1e12 piconeroj.**

 ### Index of JSON RPC Methods: